Can dogs have raw chicken?

 In addition to their nutritious composition, eating meaty bones helps in keeping the dog’s dental health intact by cleaning the dog’s teeth and gums.
 Not only that but it will also help in cleansing the digestive tract.

 You might be worried because bones are hard.
 However, the enzymes in a dog’s stomach are able to digest it.

 This can lead to painful cuts or blockages in the dog’s mouth or gums.
 Even worse, it can puncture its digestive tract or choke them.

 That’s why some owners that choose to feed their dogs raw chicken meat will still not feed them raw chicken bones.

-What Happens If a Dog Eats Raw Chicken?
+What Happens If A Dog Eats Raw Chicken?

 If you’ve recently bought the eaten chicken from the grocery store, don’t panic, as your dog will be fine.
 However, if the chicken is unwashed, you better take it away from the dog and wash them before they eat it.

-Large chicken chunks can also block the airway of a small breed dog, so you have to cut it into smaller pieces for smaller breeds.
+Large chicken chunks can also block the airway of a small breed dog, so you have to cut it into smaller pieces for these pets.

-How Much Raw Chicken Can a Dog Eat?
+How Much Raw Chicken Can A Dog Eat?

 This amount is usually split over two meals a day.
 This also applies to raw chicken.
 However, you should remember that raw chicken meat isn’t as “complete meal” as raw beef meat.

-For that reason, you shouldn’t rely solely on chicken as the complete nutrition of your dog.
+For that reason, you shouldn’t rely solely on chicken as the complete nutrition for your dog.
 Instead, you may want to add them as an alternative every few days or use them as treats.

-How to Feed a Dog Raw Chicken
+How To Feed A Dog Raw Chicken

 If you don’t feed your dog raw food, it’s better to start with raw beef meat instead, as it’ll be much easier to incorporate raw chicken directly.

-To feed your dog raw chicken, remember to make sure that the chicken isn’t outdated or lift outside for a long time.
+To feed your dog raw chicken, remember to make sure that the chicken isn’t outdated or left outside for a long time.
 Start by giving the meat a quick rinse before you prepare it.
 If you’re unsure about the chicken’s fragile bones, you can take the easy path and remove it altogether.

 Can dogs have raw chicken?
-Yes!

-If you did not want to prepare your own raw food for dogs, then check out these dog food delivery services, many which exclusively create raw dog food meals.
+If you did not want to prepare your own raw food for dogs, then check out these dog food delivery services, many of which exclusively create raw dog food meals.

 As you can see, raw chicken is usually not a cause for concern and can actually be an inexpensive alternative to raw meat if you feed your dog raw food.

-In that case, make sure that you consult a vet if your dog shows extended or serious symptoms of hypersensitivity after accidentally eating chicken.
+In that case, make sure that you consult a vet if your dog shows extended or serious symptoms of hypersensitivity after eating chicken.